Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Disaggregation Framework

 \subsection{Disaggregation Framework based on Self-Regularized Regressive Models (SRRM)}

-In this study, a number of models are created dynamically based on generalized proximity regions in the high dimensional correlated data.
-The membership of a pixels to a region, and thus to a model, is soft and constrained to a sum of one across the space of models.
+In this study, contiguous regions are identified in multi-dimensional correlated data using clustering and subsequently a regression model is trained for each cluster for disaggregation.
+The membership vector of every pixel to a region, and thus to a model, is soft and constrained to sum to one across the space of models.
 The models themselves are trained using a kernel regression based method.
-This is a novel way to account for correlated features using algorithms that require an IID (independence and identical distribution) assumption~\cite{Jiang2013}.
-Figure\footnote{All \hyperref[listoffigures]{Figures} and \hyperref[listoftables]{Tables} are included at the end of the manuscript for clarity.} ~\ref{fig:organization} shows a flow diagram of the algorithm and the steps required to generate disaggregated estimates.
+It is a novel way to account for correlated features using algorithms that require an IID (independence and identical distribution) assumption\cite{Jiang2013}.
+Figure\footnote{All \hyperref[Figures]{Figures} and \hyperref[Tables]{Tables} are included at the end of the manuscript for clarity.} ~\ref{fig:organization} shows a flow diagram of the algorithm for generating disaggregated estimates.
 The overall organization and the datasets involved is shown in Figure~\ref{fig:flow}.
 The two steps of the algorithm include clustering and kernel regression, as follows.